The Case of FBA as a DEX Processing Model: Model and definitions

 \subsection{System model}

-\paragraph{DEX} A set of $n$ processes called validators run a blockchain system based on of-ABC and hosting the DEX.
-Up to $f$ of the validators are Byzantine.
-They may behave arbitrarily but are computationally bounded, and cannot break standard cryptographic primitives including digital signature schemes.
-Validators communicate via reliable authenticated point-to-point channels.
-The network is partially synchronous where the network imposes some known bounded message delay only after a global stabilization time (GST).
-In the system, the largest block generation interval is a known constant $I>0$ measured in time units consistent with the trading system.
-We let $I$ be the time units that the protocol takes to output after GST.
+A set of $n$ processes called validators run a secure blockchain system that mitigates \textit{transaction order manipulation attacks} with order-fair atomic broadcast (of-ABC)~\cite{cachin2021quick} (\Cref{def:fairabc}).
+Up to $f$ validators are Byzantine and behave arbitrarily.
+They communicate via reliable authenticated point-to-point channels.
+More specifically, they are connected with Byzantine fault-tolerant first-in-first-out (FIFO) \textit{consistent broadcast links}~\cite{cachin2021quick} that securely deliver messages.
+The network is \textit{partially synchronous} where the network imposes some known bounded message delay after a global stabilization time (GST).

-\paragraph{Trading system} We blend the dynamic models in Eibelsh{\"a}user and Smetak~\cite{eibelshauser2022frequent} and Budish et al.~\cite{budish2015high} with the blockchain-based decentralized exchanges.
-Users submit transaction orders by sending messages to one or more validators.
-Batch length in FBA equals a multiple of the block generation interval $I$.